Touch Screen Gaskets, Display Gaskets, LCD Gaskets

-Stockwell Elastomerics is a leading provider of gaskets for touch screens, LCDs and integrated touch panel assemblies that serve several functions: sealing, load distributing, gap filling, mechanical shock protection and over-press cushioning.
+Stockwell Elastomerics is a leading provider of gaskets for touch screens, displays and integrated touch panel assemblies that serve several functions: sealing, load distributing, gap filling, mechanical shock protection and over-press cushioning.

-Below are some guidelines for gasketing touch screens and LCD displays.
+Below are some guidelines for touch screen gaskets, LED and LCD display gaskets.

 Gasket / Sealing